kpbird/GooglePlusLoginUtil/README.md

 	    }

-### FAQ###
+### FAQ ###
 Q: What is the problem of above approach ?

-A: You activity has a lot of scattered code for Google Pluse login, It will be more complex and unmanageable when you will have another social network login like Facebook and Twitter.
+A: You activity has a lot of scattered code for Google Plus login, It will be more complex and unmanageable when you will have another social network login like Facebook and Twitter.

 Q: How I will receive a response for login success?